ps-resources/es-offerings-site-feed/_offerings/bundle-ghas-getting-started.md

 - Learn and apply best practices for deploying GitHub Advanced Security in your organization.
 - Work with a GHAS expert to develop a comprehensive rollout and deployment plan.
 - Accelerate adoption of Advanced Security within your organization.
-- Avoid common pitfalls and provlesm
+- Avoid common pitfalls and problems.

 ## Engagement schedule